-Flgure 4-4.
+Figure 4-4.
 Dwelling Unit Density by Census Block, Census 2000.
 This figure shows the density in dwelling units per acre at the time of the 200 Census.
 Alexandria's overall density is similar to that of other fully developed inner suburbs throughout the United States.
-The highest densties in the City are in the Old Town North area, but Landmark/Van Dorn has a substantial area with residential density between 25 and 50 dwelling units per acre.
+The highest densities in the City are in the Old Town North area, but Landmark/Van Dorn has a substantial area with residential density between 25 and 50 earlier era of retail development.
+In addition to Landmark Mall, the area contains numerous one to two-story, large-footprint commercial buildings (retail stores, strip shopping centers, and warehouses).